JHoelli/Seminar_Resources/Git.md

 git merge []  []
 ```
 In case of merge conflicts (e.g., both developer made changes the same code lines ), merge will trigger a code comparison.

+## Small Tutorial on Git
+If you want to test / try git follow the tutorial [here][https://towardsdatascience.com/an-easy-beginners-guide-to-git-2d5a99682a4c]

 ## Further
 Further Calls to github can be found on the [Cheatsheet][https://education.github.com/git-cheat-sheet-education.pdf].